emma-schmidt/DATA310/projectdescription.md

 | 5    | B    | Namibia      | 0           | \-25               | 317        | 80   | 7            | 6        | 15                 | 43             | 37            | 11         | 100            | 17           | 75               | 0         | 0            | 9                  |

 I will play with including different variables in the model to get the highest accuracy.
 In doing so, I will be able to see which of these variables have the greatest impact on game success.
 For example, we might not expect that the number of lineouts won would be important and that percent of lineouts won is a much better measure of game success.
 But, perhaps this is wrong -- by playing around with what variables I include in the model, I will hopefully be able to make some interesting discoveries.
 It's also possible that I won't be able to come up with a good model, which whould also be an interesting result and would indicate that important predictors of game success might not be the traditional markers we look to, such as meters run or penalties conceded.
+To make my model, I will need to start with doing some dimensionality reduction (possibly using TSNE).
+After that, I will run different models and see which one makes the best predictions.

+I don't have a working model yet -- once I have a script as a jumping off point, I will get started.

 Data sources: